cosmos/gaia/.github/PULL_REQUEST_TEMPLATE/others.md

 - [ ] Confirmed the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
 - [ ] Confirmed all author checklist items have been addressed
-- [ ] Confirmed that this PR does not change production code
+- [ ] Confirmed that this PR does not change production code <!-- e.g., updating tests -->